 For the first quarter of 2023, CVM gained 2.4% versus a gain of 4.6% for the Index.
 Ag Growth International (“AFN”, +41.8%), ATS Corp (“ATS”, +34.4%), and Stantec (“STN”, +22.1%) were top performance contributors.
 AFN was discussed in the monthly results.
 The Electric Vehicles (“EV”) segment, with nearly $600 million in new orders over the past three quarters, continued to drive ATS’s strong performance in the first quarter of 2023.
 The segment is seeing strong traction with existing auto manufacturer clients and management noted that it is still early stages given those customers' aggressive EV and battery manufacturing build plans.
 We believe higher bookings support better topline growth visibility for ATS which has contributed to the stock’s positive re-rating.
 STN moved higher on strong earnings results and a positive outlook.
 The company continues to improve its margin profile, and exposure to the U.S. and infrastructure end markets should support its industry-leading growth profile as federal stimulus funding flows through.

-The Fund held a 27% cash weighting at month-end.
-CVM has generated substantial value to investors over its long-term history driven by the combination of strong company-specific catalysts and a concentrated portfolio.
-We continue to look forward to strong results as we progress through 2022 and beyond.
+The Fund held a 20.3% cash weighting at month-end.
+While we remain mindful of the macro environment, the Fund employs a bottom-up investment approach designed to seek out attractive investment opportunities in any market.
+CVM has generated substantial value for investors over its long-term history driven by the combination of strong company-specific catalysts and a concentrated portfolio.
+We continue to look forward to strong results as we progress through 2023 and beyond.